top of page

 siouxsie the banshees 1988 the mighty lemon drops

-And The Mightly Lemon Drops are at the heart of that swing.
+And The Mighty Lemon Drops are at the heart of that swing.

-The TMLD's, Were formed in 1985 from a group of friends who met
+The TMLD, was formed in 1985 from a group of friends who met at JBs,

-says Dave.
-"It can be stifling if you get too familiar with the songs,
+Dave.
+"It can be stifling if you get too familiar with the songs; it takes away

 So what of the group's dress onstage?
 All four members wear black, from their leather jackets to their neatly ripped jeans.
 Surely such a monochromatic match is at least contrived?
 It appears not.
 "I think we all just dress the way we would anyway when we go on stage," says Keith.
 "Anyone in Wolverhampton would tell you that we've been dressing this way for ages.
 We've always looked this way.
 We're not a typical Wolverhampton group.
 Your typical Wolverhampton group would have a mohican on guitar, a heavy rock bass player, a skinhead drummer and a new romantic singer, or at least some mix of those ingredients..........."

 "But we're more of a group," interjects Tony.
-"We're carrying on the great tradition of groups like The Beatles and The Shangri Las.
-All our songs sound the same too!"
+"We're carrying on the great tradition of groups like The Beatles and The Shangri-Las.
+All our songs sound the same, too!"
 Do not be misled by that last throwaway comment, however.
-Songs are very important to the Mighty Lemon Drops, with Dave and Tony the two principle songwriters.
+Songs are very important to the Mighty Lemon Drops, with Dave and Tony the two principal songwriters.

 the mighty lemon drops roller coaster